How to register as or find a locum...

 Recruiters who are sole practitioners may currently advertise free of charge on Lawscotjobs, any holiday or sickness-cover locum posts which they need to fill.
 This offer does not cover posts such as maternity leave cover which may be advertised in the normal way on Lawscotjobs.

-Please do not hesitate in contacting the Lawscotjobs team on 0131 561 0021 if you need any assistance.
+Please do not hesitate to contact the Lawscotjobs team on 0131 561 0021 if you need any assistance.

 On what basis is work carried out?